SoftUni-Internal/interactive-content/EN/01-Expressions-and-Statements/04-Console.md

 We are going to learn programming mostly through creating **console applications**.

-VS Code has its own console, which we are going to use to read input and print output:
+VS Code has its console, which we are going to use to read input and print output:
 [image assetsSrc="expressions-and-statements-console.png" /]
 [/slide]